 Divide the filling between the layers.

-Frost with Orange Buttercream.
+Frost the orange cream angel food cake with Orange Buttercream.

 - 3 cups powdered sugar